Öresundsvarvet: Growth

 The shipyard was opened on 21 September 1918 with the launch of the first ship, the steamer Torild, built by Rederi AB Percivald in Landskrona.
 The company expanded quickly and by Autumn 1920 the yard had grown to 15 hectare with a 150 m long fit-out in 7 m of water.
 In 1922, the shipyard could build eleven new vessels of 50000 t, but it was declared bankrupt due to poor economic conditions.
 New Oresund Shipbuilding Company (Nya Varvsaktiebolaget Öresund) was formed in April 1923 which could build seven vessels of 26,000 t deadweight.
 In 1935, the company name was changed to Öresundsvarvet AB.
 A floating dock for vessels up to 5000 t was purchased from Copenhagen in 1936.
 The shipyard was taken over in 1940 by Götaverken, who then supplied the shipyard's newbuildings with new machinery.
 During World War II, the yard built a coastal destroyer and two minesweepers.
 In all, during the period from 1931 to 1944 the shipyard built fifty ships totalling 220000 t.

 The yard experienced post-war economic growth and had expanded by 1975 to 3,500 employees.
 In 1972, it built one of the world's largest container ships Nihon for the Swedish East Asiatic Company.

 Closure

-After the 1973 energy & oil crisis, the demand for new oil tankers rapidly decrease World Wide.
+After the 1973 energy & oil crisis, the demand for new oil tankers rapidly decreased worldwide.
 As such vessels had been a major product for most shipyards during 15–20 years prior to 1973, did the aftermath of this enormous crisis (as OPEC nearly quadrupled the oil price in dollars, in a response to US President Nixon's aid to Israel during the Yom Kippur War) include a severe crisis for most larger shipyards, also in Sweden.

 Öresundsvarvet was taken over by the state-owned shipbuilding group Svenska Varv AB in 1977.
 The last ship, building number 282, was delivered in 1982.
 The shipyard was sold in December 1982 for 1 krona to Landskrona Finance.